U.S. consumer groups oppose Teva bid for generic drug rival Mylan

-WASHINGTON A proposed merger of the two largest U.S. generic drug makers drew fire on Tuesday from Consumers Union and seven other groups, who asked antitrust enforcers to stop Teva Pharmaceutical Industries Ltd's (TEVA.TA) proposal to purchase Mylan NV (MYL.O), saying it would lead to higher prices and more drug shortages.
+WASHINGTON, July 14 A proposed merger of the two largest U.S. generic drug makers drew fire on Tuesday from Consumers Union and seven other groups, who asked antitrust enforcers to stop Teva Pharmaceutical Industries Ltd's proposal to purchase Mylan NV, saying it would lead to higher prices and more drug shortages.

 At this point, there is no deal.
 Mylan has been rebuffing Teva's takeover bids, including one in April for $40 billion.
-Meanwhile, Mylan has pressed on with a $34 billion hostile bid for Perrigo Co Plc (PRGO.N).
+Meanwhile, Mylan has pressed on with a $34 billion hostile bid for Perrigo Co Plc.

 But the groups remain concerned.
 In their letter to Federal Trade Commission Chairwoman Edith Ramirez, the groups urged the FTC to look at more than just overlapping drugs made by both companies, to determine if a merger of drug makers is legal.
 The two companies, the letter said, would make 25 percent of all generic drugs.